FalsePhilosopher/PS4-Linux/README.md

 ## PS4 Linux installer
 For those running windows you can [install WSL](https://learn.microsoft.com/en-us/windows/wsl/install#install-wsl-command) and install PS4 linux under WSL.

+This has 5 options
+1 Enter a path to extract the OS to.
+2 Scan for a partition labeled psxitarch and extract the OS to it.
+3 Format an external drive for PS4 Linux and extract the OS/bootloader to it.
+4 Download an OS from a github release
+5 Download an OS from a github release, format an external drive for PS4 Linux and extract OS/bootloader to it.

-You need to download bzImage, initramfs.cpio.gz, and all the ps4distro.tar.zst parts or ps4distro.tar.xz to the same folder
+To start you need to have bzImage, initramfs.cpio.gz, and the ps4 distro to the same folder then.
 1. Open a terminal
 2. cd to the folder with the files
-2. Copy and paste the code below to run the installer
+3. Copy and paste the code below to run the installer
 ```
 wget https://github.com/FalsePhilosopher/PS4-Linux/raw/main/ps4linuxinstall.sh
 chmod +x ps4linuxinstall.sh
 ./ps4linuxinstall.sh
 ```
-This has 4 options
-1 Enter custom extraction path to extract the OS to.
-2 Scan for a partition named psxitarch and extract the OS to it.
-3 Format an external drive for PS4 Linux and extract the OS/bootloader to it.
-4 Download an OS from a github release, format an external drive for PS4 Linux and extract OS/bootloader to it.